eagronin/university-towns-prepare/README.md

 ```

 ## Processing of the GDP Data
-Because subsequent analysis requires changes in GDP in order to determine the start, the end and the bottom of the recession, the following code creates leads and lags of GDP and then calculates changes in GDP:
+Because subsequent analysis requires changes in GDP in order to determine the start, the end and the bottom of a recession, the following code creates leads and lags of GDP and then calculates changes in GDP:

 ```python
 def gdp_lead_lag():